 To view the full list of Law Practice Management Programs, click here.

-If you have any questions about this program, please contact Michella Weiss, Program Manager, or Leanne Isabelle, CLE Program Coordinator.
+If you have any questions about this program, please contact Michella Hand, Program Manager, or Leanne Isabelle, CLE Program Coordinator.

 For any questions related to program registration, please contact the NYSBA Member Resource Center by email at [email protected], or by phone at 800-582-2452.